 There are many different set peices at the Harry Potter themed cafe

-This lovely cafe has a Harry Potter theme, with a number of sets/photo ops throughout and even the opportunity to hire robes from your chosen Hogwarts House.
-You’ll have to buy something to enter, but once you do you can wander around enjoying the ambiance and take photos at the different set peices.
+Like the Always Cafe in Hanoi, this lovely cafe has a Harry Potter theme, with a number of sets/photo ops throughout and even the opportunity to hire robes from your chosen Hogwarts House.
+You’ll have to buy something to enter, but once you do you can wander around enjoying the ambiance and take photos at the different set pieces – I loved the small courtyard outside, which is designed to look like Diagon Alley.

 Another of the beautiful photo opportunities at Platform 9 1/2

 Ipoh also has a thriving street art scene.
-While not as famous as George Town, the city has a lot of art to enjoy.
+While not as famous as George Town, or even the Rainbow Village in Malang, Indonesia, the city has a lot of art to enjoy.
 The street art scene started with the same artist as George Town: Ernest Zacharevic, a Lithuanian street artist.
-In 2014, he partnered with the lcoal coffee chain Old Town Coffee to paint eight murals, many of which have a coffee theme.
+In 2014, he partnered with the local coffee chain Old Town White Coffee to paint eight murals, many of which have a coffee theme.

 If you’re a street art enthusiast, you can pick up a map and guide from Ipoh’s tourist office.
 If you’re a more relaxed enjoyer of street art, keep your eyes peeled as you walk around.
-You can also head to Mural Lane, also known as Graffitti Lane, to enjoy an entire street of art in different styles!
-This is about a 10 minute walk from Concubine Lane, just across the Kinta River.
+You can also head to Mural Lane, also known as Graffiti Lane, to enjoy an entire street of art in different styles!
+This is about a ten minute walk from Concubine Lane, just across the Kinta River -check out the Google Map above.

 Bonus: Memory Lane – Sunday vintage market